ScottMelero/Http-server/README.md

-A simple Http sever, written in C. Check the branches for additional variations
+A simple Http server, written in C. Check the branches for additional variations